-- (iv) Able to prevent any spill or other unintentional release of hazardous substances, and any stormwater and/or fire water that has become contaminated, from discharging into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a resource consent. - (v) Maintained and operated to be effective in the event of a spill.
+- (iv) Able to prevent any spill or other unintentional release of Hazardous Substances, and any stormwater and/or fire water that has become contaminated, from discharging into or onto land and/or water (including groundwater and water supplies used for drinking and domestic purposes) unless permitted by a resource consent. - (v) Maintained and operated to be effective in the event of a spill.